Bundesliga: Foundation

 The first Bundesliga games were played on 24 August 1963.
-Early favourite 1.
-FC Köln was the first Bundesliga champion (with 45:15 points) over second place clubs Meidericher SV and Eintracht Frankfurt (both 39:21).
+Early favorite 1.
+FC Köln was the first Bundesliga champion with second place clubs Meidericher SV and Eintracht Frankfurt.

 Reunification

-Following German reunification, the East German leagues were merged into the West German system.
-Dynamo Dresden and FC Hansa Rostock were seeded into the top-tier Bundesliga division, with other clubs being sorted into lower tiers.
+Following German reunification in 1990, the East German leagues were merged into the West German system.
+Dynamo Dresden and FC Hansa Rostock were seeded into the top-tier Bundesliga division ahead of the 1991–92 Bundesliga, with other clubs being sorted into lower tiers.

+21st century

+Gazprom became a major sponsor of Bundesliga football in 2006, with Gerhard Schröder's climb to the top of the company.

 Competition format

 The German football champion is decided strictly by play in the Bundesliga.
-Each club plays every other club once at home and once away.
+Each club plays every other club once at home and once away, which makes a total of 34 matchdays per season.
 Originally, a victory was worth two points, with one point for a draw and none for a loss.
 Since the 1995–96 season, a victory has been worth three points, while a draw remains worth a single point, and zero points are given for a loss.
-The club with the most points at the end of the season becomes German champion.
+The club with the most points at the end of the season becomes the German champion.
 Currently, the top four clubs in the table qualify automatically for the group phase of the UEFA Champions League.
 The two teams at the bottom of the table are relegated into the 2.
 Bundesliga, while the top two teams in the 2.
 Bundesliga are promoted.
-The 16th-placed team (third-last), and the third-placed team in the 2.
+The 16th-placed team (third-last) in the 1.
+Bundesliga and the third-placed team in the 2.
 Bundesliga play a two-leg play-off match.
-The winner of this match plays the next season in the Bundesliga, and the loser in the 2.
+The winner of this match plays the next season in the 1.
+Bundesliga, and the losing side in the 2.
 Bundesliga.

 If teams are level on points, tie-breakers are applied in the following order: